Tech news and alerts

 WSU Wireless receives maintenance

 In response to the ever-increasing usage and demand for reliable wireless, the WSU Wireless network received extensive maintenance on Sept.
 16. While some reported difficulties at the beginning of the semester, the update fixed several issues and WSU Wireless remains the fastest and most secure wireless option on campus.

 Vancouver IT welcomes new team member

 Jessica McKee, who has served WSU Vancouver as the language lab co-manager for the department of foreign languages and cultures for the past six years, is expanding her role by joining the Vancouver IT department part time.
-Jessica will work on a variety of tasks for the Academic Services team including workshop help for faculty, students and staff, and Blackboard and Panopto support.

 Faculty professional development available